Pianist / Composer / Arranger / Conductor / Educator

-Mike is a Full Professor at The City College of NY where he has just been named the inaugural Stuart Z. Katz Professor of Humanities and the Arts.
+Mike is a Full Professor at The City College of New York and was named the inaugural Stuart Z. Katz Professor of Humanities and the Arts in 2018.
 He is a five-time MacDowell Fellow, Ucross Foundation Fellow and Yaddo Guest.
-Additionally he currently teaches composing and arranging at The Manhattan School of Music.
-From 2007 - 2015 he served as Associate Director of the BMI Jazz Composer’s Workshop, (founded by the legendary jazz composers Bob Brookmeyer and Manny Albam), where he taught with Musical Director Jim McNeely.
+He also teaches composing and arranging at The Manhattan School of Music.
+From 2007 - 2015 he served as Associate Director of the BMI Jazz Composer’s Workshop, (founded by legendary jazz composers Bob Brookmeyer and Manny Albam), where he taught with Musical Director Jim McNeely.

 biography (Long Version)

 Pianist / Composer / Arranger / Conductor / Educator

 Trained as a classical pianist and conductor, Mike Holober began his apprenticeship as a jazz pianist and composer after moving to New York City in 1986.
 He has released 5 recordings as a leader and can be heard on over 70 recordings as a sideman.
 He has also served as a producer and conductor for several recordings.

 Mike’s projects include Mike Holober & Balancing Act, an octet with voice, The Gotham Jazz Orchestra, and The Mike Holober Quintet.
 He also regularly performs in duo settings with artists such as trumpeter Marvin Stamm and tenor saxophonist Jason Rigby.

 Mike is a 2017-18 recipient of a Chamber Music America New Jazz Works Grant for Mike Holober & Balancing Act, whose eponymous premiere recording was released on Palmetto Records in 2015.
 The recording received a 4-star review from Downbeat Magazine and appeared on many best-of lists for 2015.
 Balancing Act features Kate McGarry, Dick Oatts, Jason Rigby, Marvin Stamm, Mark Patterson, John Hebert, and Brian Blade.